Working with browsers

 Since spessasynth_lib

-is a npm package, you need to do two things to make it work with browsers: 1.
-Bundle the code 2.
-Copy the processor
+is a npm package, you need to do two things to make it work with browsers:

 Copying the processor

-from spessasynth_lib/synthetizer/worklet_processor.min.js
+from spessasynth_lib/dist/spessasynth_processor.min.js

-to the destination where the browsers can see it.
+directory).
 Make sure that the path set in audioWorklet.addModule()

 works correctly in the minified file!